archlinux/aur/README.md

 in bytes and `[size]` is the size of the key in bytes.

 The `tpmpcr` parameter should hold the TPM2 PCR bank specification that will unlock the sealed key.

+    tpmpcr=sha1:0,2,7

 Multiple specs can be separated by a '|' and key decryption will be attempted with each set of banks.

+    tpmpcr=sha1:0,2,4,7|sha1:0,2,7

+Instead of a bank specification, the first item in the `tpmpcr` parameter may be used to indicate a PCR to extend _after_ the key has been unsealed.

+    extend:[pcrnum]:[alg]

+Where `[pcrnum]` is the PCR number to extend and `[alg]` is the bank algorithm.
+For example, to extend PCR 8 in the sha1 bank:

+    tpmpcr=extend:8:sha1|sha1:0,2,7

 You may also need to add the `vfat` file system driver to the `MODULES` array: